 – Conor Oberst

-So many relationships follow a recipe for disaster:
+Guided by an expectation of unconditional love, many romantic relationships follow the same recipe for disaster:

 1. Expect your partner to love you unconditionally.

 2. See your partner as ‘in the wrong’ when he/she doesn’t live up to your expectation.

 4. Fantasize about being with someone who does love you unconditionally and revel in how they would treat you.